chezmoi requires Go 1.13 or later and Go modules enabled. Enable Go modules by

 setting the environment variable

 chezmoi is a standard Go project, using standard Go tooling, with a few extra tools.
-Install these extra tools with:
+Ensure that these extra tools are installed with:

 go build .